xShoho/fiss-buss/README.md

 Test-Driven Development is programming approach to write tests before functionalities.

 ## TDD vs Unit Tests
 This two terms are often used alternately.
-This is coused by misunderstanding this two terms.
+This is caused by misunderstanding this two terms.

 ### Unit Tests
 In Unit Tests we first create functionalities and then We check if they are working properly through writing Tests.